Demi0619/deeplearning-notes/Neural Networks and Deep Learning/shallow NN.md

 A NN can be divided by 3 different layers: **Input Layer**(X);**Output Layer**(Y); **Hidden Layer**(layers in bettwen, not visible)

 `# layers NN` '#' is defined by `# of hidden layers + output layers` (Input layer not counted)
-## Computing a neural network's output
+## Computing a neural network output
 Step by step calculation:

 Notation convention: `a[i]j` refers to the jth node of ith layer